SecretFoundation/docs/docs/node-guides/join-validator-mainnet.md

 ### How to become a validator on Secret Network

+In order to become an **active** validator, you must have more stake than the [bottom validator](https://www.mintscan.io/secret/validators).
+You may still execute the following steps, but you will not be active and therefore won't receive staking rewards.

 #### 1. [Run a new full node](run-full-node-mainnet.md) on a new machine.
 In order to become a validator, you node must be fully synced with the network.
 You can check this by doing: